dpc-sdp/ripple/docs/content/design-system/5.components/timeline.md

 - summary
 - image.

-Timelines create a clear hierarchy.
-They help users to make a connection from one linear piece of information to another.

-For example, this could include:
-- stages or steps along a process
-- sequential outcomes or dates.
+Use a timeline when you want to show a user a series of events or actions in particular order.
+Timelines help users understand how individual events or steps on the timeline affect each other.

+Use a timeline to visually summarise a process or chronology using, for example, dates, steps, stages, events, actions or outcomes.

-A timeline displays in order from top to bottom.
-Only include 3 to 8 steps to prevent it from overwhelming the user.
+The timeline component is ordered from top to bottom.

+Use between 3 to 8 discrete sections of content, so the user is not overwhelmed.

 ::DocsExample
 ---